mashpie/i18n-node/README.md

     	[...]

-	    // using 'accept-language' header to guess language settings app.use(i18n.init);
+	    // default: using 'accept-language' header to guess language settings app.use(i18n.init);
 	    app.use(app.router);
 	    app.use(express.static(__dirname + '/public'));